apache/mesos/docs/containerizer-internals.md

 ### Containerizer creation and launch

-* Agent creates a containerizer based on the flags (using slave flag `--containerizers`).
+* Agent creates a containerizer based on the flags (using agent flag `--containerizers`).
 If multiple containerizers (e.g., docker, mesos) are specified using the `--containerizers` flag, then the composing containerizer will be used to create a containerizer.